pip-services/pip-services-docs/content/en/python/components/log/log_level_converter.md

 ### Description

-The LogLevelConverter class is used to convert loge level values.
+The LogLevelConverter class is used to convert log level values.

 ### Static methods